Xalda: Uses

 The Xalda is often raised for meat.
 The meat from Xalda lambs is generally regarded to be of a very high quality.
 The meat possesses an extremely high protein content and is very tender.
 They were also raised for wool during the breed's peak, and in some towns their wool would comprise almost all the town's clothing.

 Conservation status

 At the height of the breed's population, the Xalda was very widespread in Asturias, with an estimated 6,000 living in the 12th century.
 However, the breed decreased in popularity due to abandonment of the countryside in its native range and competition from more commercially viable breeds.
 By the 1980s, only 800 head remained, and by time the breeders association was founded in 1992, there were only 400 Xalda left.
 However, the founding if the Xalda breeders association in 1992, ACOXA (Asociaciòn de Criadores d'Oveya Xalda) helped the efforts to conserve the breed greatly, although it still suffers from a lack of genetic diversity.
-Nonetheless, the breed's population has increased greatly in recent years, and numbers around 1,700 today.
+Nonetheless, the breed's population has increased greatly in recent years, and numbers around 1,700 in 2017.
+A report in 2025 estimates 7,000 Xalda sheep in Asturias.